The64thGamer/cheeseepedia/content/wiki/Panama City, FL (4432 US-98).md

 |March 25th, 2007
 |-
 |https://youtu.be/_Z6VVcviU40
-|Footage of animatronics performing Chuck E. LIVE! _If You're Happy and You Know It 2000_ in 2006.
+|Footage of animatronics performing Chuck E. LIVE! <i>If You're Happy and You Know It 2000</i> in 2006.
 This video has no audio.
 |December 17th, 2006
 |}

-##Animatronics ##
+<h2>Animatronics </h2>
 {| class='wikitable'
 !Animatronic
 !Serial